-Staff, volunteers and regular visitors are required to complete this form and pass it to Mrs Lydia Board if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Lydia Board if they have a safeguarding concern about a child in our school.

-Tutor/Form group

-Your name and position
+Tutor/Form group Your name and position

 in school

+Na ature of conce ern/disclosure

-1 , Nature of concern/disclosure Please include where you were there, what did the child say or o at you saw, who else was Was there an injury?
-Yes / No Describe the injury: Did you see it? ?
-Yes / No Have you filled in a body plan to show where the injury is and its approximate size?
-Yes / No Was anyone else with you?
-Who?
+Please include where you were there, what did the child say or o at you saw, who else was

+Time & date of incident:

+Was there an injury?
+Yes / No Did you see it?
+Yes / No

+Describe the injury:

+Have you filled in a body plan to Yes / No show where the injury is and its appro oximate size?

+Was anyone else with you?
+Who o?

 Has this happened before?
 Did you report the previous in ncident?

 Who are you passing this inform Name: nation to?

 Position:

-Your sign nature:
+Your signature:

-Time:

-Date:
+Time form completed:

+Time form received by DSL:

-Action taken by DSL
+Action taken by DSL:

-Referre ed to?
+Referred to?

-Attenda
+Attendance Improvement

-Improve Officer Police School Nurse Children's PSA Guidance Other
+Officer Police School Nurse Children's PSA Guidance Other Services Adviser

-Services Adviser

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

-laion Simonica: 1037 No (ii No, state reason)

-Feedba Feedback given to?
+Feedback given to?

-D. Carrie

-Pastoral I team Tutor Child Person who recorded disclosure
+Pastoral team Tutor Child Person who recorded disclosure

-Furthe r Action Agreed:

-e.g. Sch nool to instigate a Family Support Process, assessment by Children's Services
+Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services

-Full na ıme: ignature:
+Full name: DSL Signature:

 Date: